liyanhui607/TRFx/README.md

 Default: 'trfx inputFile -a 2 -b 7 -d 7 -m 80 -i 10 -s 50 -p 2000 -t 3'

-Default is OK in most time , So simply use: ./trfx ./inputFile -t 8 (number of threads)
+Default is good in most time , So simply use: ./trfx inputFile -t 8 (number of threads)

 Where: (all weights, penalties, and scores are positive)